Skip to content

 ldapsearch -H ldap://your-server:389 -x -D "cn=admin,dc=example,dc=com" -W -b "dc=example,dc=com" "(uid=username)"

-2. View user attributes:
+2. View specific user attributes:

 bash